puppetlabs/packaging/README.md

     `ext/project_data.yaml`, as well as whatever is overridden with environment variables.
 Useful for debugging problems with parameter values.

+* **pl:print_build_param[param]**

+    Print a specific build parameter to STDOUT as it would be used in a package build.
+This prints data that is loaded from `ext/build_defaults.yaml` and `ext/project_data.yaml`, as well as whatever is overridden with environment variables.
+Useful for debugging problems with parameter values. param should be the name of the parameter as a symbol, e.g. :ref or :version

 * **pl:release_deb**

     A composite task of `package:tar`, `pl:deb_all`, `pl:sign_deb_changes`, and